soniaboender/website-soniaboender/content/home/experience.md

   Department of Infectious Diseases Research and Prevention

-- Senior researcher, working on the themes: sexual health and STIs among men who have sex with men (through the Amsterdam Cohort Studies [ACS](https://www.ggd.amsterdam.nl/onderzoek/onderzoek-infectieziekten/meedoen-amsterdam-cohort-studies/)), pandemic preparedness, science communication & infodemic management
+- Senior researcher, working on the themes: sexual health and STIs among men who have sex with men (through the Amsterdam Cohort Studies;
+[ACS](https://www.ggd.amsterdam.nl/onderzoek/onderzoek-infectieziekten/meedoen-amsterdam-cohort-studies/)), pandemic preparedness, science communication & infodemic management

 - Co-leading a team of 25 researchers, data managers and study nurses

-- PhD and MSc studnet supervision
+- PhD and MSc student supervision
 """

 [[experience]]